events555/Rbuild/README.md

+# PROGRAM DESCRIPTION

+Rbuild is a fullstack storefont for buying PCs.
+Users can browse the store or create an account to build PCs using a pcpartpicker-like list or use a form to request a PC from company employees and chat with them.
+It uses HTML and Javascript for the frontend and Node.js and MySQL for the backend.

 # OVERVIEW OF FOLDER HIERARCHY

 Folders: inventory, lib, node_modules (might have issue with Bcrypt because some teammates are on Linux/Windows and the versions differ), and public